Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Methodology

 {\bf Data preparation.} Universities present their guidelines as web pages.
-In order to code and analyze these guideline documents efficiently and consistently, we first reformatted the page content using a Python \texttt{HTML} sanitizer~\cite{pypiClientChallenge}.
+To code and analyze these guideline documents efficiently and consistently, we first reformatted the page content using an \texttt{HTML} sanitizer~\cite{pypiClientChallenge}.
 We preserved the section headers and paragraphs that are relevant to the guideline content.
-This approach allowed us to segment guideline documents into coherent paragraph and sections that are suitable for coding and thematic analysis.
+This approach allowed us to segment guideline documents into coherent paragraphs and sections that are suitable for coding and thematic analysis.
 We manually verified and curated the segmentation when the sections are not well wrapped by \texttt{HTML} headers.
 Our analysis focused on text content, which presents the most meaningful information in a guideline webpage.
 Thus, we did not include visual aids.

 {\bf Qualitative coding and analysis.} Our analysis started with open coding~\cite{clarke-jpp17}.
 Three researchers independently coded guideline documents from 15 universities, looking for guideline content and concepts that are relevant to our research questions.
+We first comprehensively captured fine-grained concepts, allowing codes to develop with the initial codebook.
 Following this process, all research team members engaged in a series of structured discussions to review, compare, and refine the codes generated individually.
 This contributed to our initial codebook.
-We further leveraged guidelines from three universities to improve the initial codebook and resolve discrepancies.
+We further leveraged guidelines from three universities to improve the initial codebook and resolve discrepancies, e.g., when guideline framings were ambiguous, we resolved them by refining definitions and merging overlapping codes.
 Two researchers later applied this codebook to independently code 22 more guidelines.
 We used the 22 coded guidelines here to assess the reliability of our codebook.
-We computed Cohen’s kappa (\textit{$\kappa$}), a standard metric of inter-annotator agreement for these guidelines.
+We computed Cohen's kappa (\textit{$\kappa$}), a standard metric of inter-annotator agreement for these guidelines coded by two coders.
 Our coding attained \textit{$\kappa$} = 0.65, which indicates a substantial agreement~\cite{mchugh-bioch12}.
 Then we continued coding and confirmed saturation with 46 guideline documents in total.
+The lead coder also applied the codebook developed to code and analyze the additional IT-focused GenAI guidelines, further confirming the coverage of the codebook.